 The combination of code analysis and runtime monitoring is what gives the application an edge over attackers as the protection provided is very specific to the application itself.

-For now, ShiftLeft only supports Java 7+.
-The instructions below are specific to Java.
-Support for other languages is coming soon.
+For now, ShiftLeft supports Java 7+ and C# 6.0.
+Other languages are coming soon.
 For inquiries, please fill out our contact form.

 To get started, you will need

 - Linux or Mac OS X (Windows support is experimental)